+Mediation is an informal process, voluntary for both parties, in which WVDE assigns a trained third party to meet with the parent and school officials to resolve the issue in dispute.
+If parties agree, a written, legally binding agreement is signed by both parties.
 The parent or any individual may file a state special education complaint alleging a violation of any IDEA, Part B requirement by the school district, the WVDE or any other public agency.
 The WVDE staff must resolve a state complaint in writing within 60 calendar days of receipt unless the timeline is properly extended or the parent and district use the early resolution process to resolve the issues.
-Only the parent or a school district may file a due process complaint, on any matter relating to a proposal or a refusal to initiate or change the identification, evaluation or educational placement of a student with an exceptionality or the provision of a free appropriate public education, or mediation on any matter under IDEA, Part B. Mediation is an informal process, voluntary for both parties, in which WVDE assigns a trained third party to meet with the parent and school officials to resolve the issue in dispute.
-If parties agree, a written, legally binding agreement is signed by both parties.
+Only the parent, the school district or an attorney representing a party may file a due process complaint, on any matter relating to a proposal or a refusal to initiate or change the identification, evaluation or educational placement of a student with an exceptionality or the provision of a free appropriate public education, or mediation on any matter under IDEA, Part B.